wilbcn/AWS-Projects/Securing AWS Access - IAM Roles and Policies.md

 ## Overview

-This project aims to implement secure access control for two different departments (Operations and HR), using AWS IAM.
+This project aims to implement secure access control for two different departments (Operations and HR), using AWS IAM Identity Center.
+I choose AWS Identity Center to gain hands on experience with this service.
+This service offers benefits such as centralized management, scalability, and user experience for larger environments.
+It’s also a more modern approach, reflecting best practices for managing access in a scalable and secure AWS environment.

 In this project we will demonstrate how to follow best security practices like the Principle of Least Privilege (PoLP), by assigning only the minimal and necessary permissions to users based on their department and job function.

 Each department will have its own EC2 instance, and users will only have access to their retrospective resources without any permissions to access or modify resources outside of their department.
-This project was complete to gain hands-on experience using AWS services, with an emphasis on security by ensuring that resources are properly segrated and managed, helping to prevent unauthorised access to sensitive data.

 # Project Scope
 1. Create a VPC with two EC2 instances, one for each department: Operations, HR.